caenrigen/LatexKit/README.md

 # LatexKit
 LatexKit is a Google Sheets Add-on.
-If you are just looking for latex table generation from Google Sheets, you can install it from the [Google Sheets Add-on Store] or visit our [Facebook page].
+If you are just looking for latex table generation from Google Sheets, you can install it from the ~~[Google Sheets Add-on Store]~~ [G Suite Marketplace] or visit our [Facebook page].

 We hope to have here more information :) in the future.
 We are new to GitHub and Google Development Tools, therefore it might take some time... but any feedback is already welcome :D